A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem

 \begin{lemma} For every edge-weighted digraph $(G,w)$ there exists an optimal solution $(\alpha,y)$ to $\DUAL(G,w)$ such that the support of $y$ is a laminar family of vertex subsets.
-Moreover, such a solution can be computed in polynomial time. \end{lemma} \begin{proof} We start by showing the existence of a laminar optimal solution using a standard uncrossing argument (see e.g.~\cite{Cornuejols1985} for an early application of this technique to the Held-Karp relaxation of the symmetric traveling salesman problem).
+Moreover, such a solution can be computed in polynomial time. \end{lemma} We note that the existence of a laminar solution was also used previously in~\cite{Vempala1999}. \bll{For finding one in polynomial time we invoke a result by Karzanov~\cite{Karzanov}.} \begin{proof} We start by showing the existence of a laminar optimal solution using a standard uncrossing argument (see e.g.~\cite{Cornuejols1985} for an early application of this technique to the Held--Karp relaxation of the symmetric traveling salesman problem).
 Select $(\alpha, y)$ to be an optimal solution to $\DUAL(G,w)$ minimizing $\sum_{S} |S|y_S$.
 That is, among all dual solutions that maximize the dual objective $2 \sum_S y_S$, we select one that minimizes $\sum_S |S| y_S$.
 We claim that the support $\cL = \{S: y_S > 0 \}$ is a laminar family.
 Suppose not, i.e., that there are sets $A, B \in \cL$ such that $A \cap B, A \setminus B, B\setminus A \neq \emptyset$.
 Then we can obtain a new dual solution $(\alpha, \hat y)$, where $\hat y$ is defined, for $\epsilon = \min (y_A, y_B) > 0$, as

 That $(\alpha, \hat y)$ remains a feasible solution follows since $\hat y$ remains non-negative (by the selection of $\epsilon$) and since for any edge $e$ we have